Tips for Getting Started with Web Accessibility

 - Page Structure Tutorial

 - Menus Tutorial

 - Forms Tutorial

 - A customizable reference to Web Content Accessibility Guidelines (WCAG) requirements (“success criteria”) and techniques.

-- WAI-ARIA Authoring Practices
+- WAI-ARIA Authoring Practices Guide (APG)

 - Provides approaches, advice, and examples to help web application developers make widgets, navigation, and behaviors accessible using WAI-ARIA (Accessible Rich Internet Applications) roles, states, and properties.

 - Provides objectives and design patterns to improve accessibility for people with cognitive and learning disabilities.
 Introduced in About Supplemental Guidance.

 - Developing Websites for Older People: How WCAG Applies